DUI/DWI

 • The negotiated sentence with the State may include: additional DUI classes, jail time, license suspension, community service hours, enhanced fines, and/or interlock device installation.

-In smaller towns, such as DeLand, Florida, it used to difficult to find a reputable cab company to take you home after a night of drinking.
-Now, with the advent of companies such as Uber and Lift, the ability to avoid an arrest for a DUI is literally at the touch of your fingertips.
+In smaller towns, such as DeLand, Florida, it used to be difficult to find a reputable cab company to take you home after a night of drinking.
+Now, with the advent of companies such as Uber and Lyft, the ability to avoid an arrest for a DUI is literally at the touch of your fingertips.
 Attorney Matt Thompson wrote a blog on ways to avoid getting a DUI and offers a price comparison between hiring a cab versus hiring an attorney and paying court costs, fines, costs of investigation, prosecution, and probation.

 When you hire Matt Thompson as your attorney, you can be certain that you are hiring an experienced attorney who will fight tirelessly on your behalf.
 With every DUI case, Attorney Thompson’s first step is to discuss the case with you and get your account of the incident.
 This allows our attorney to make a determination about your case and decide what course of action is going to result in the best possible outcome for you.
 Attorney Thompson has experience in filing motions, successfully arguing motions, and going to trial.
 Attorney Thompson will take every measure to protect you.